Unit 5 of 5

 Key Topics

-A sample of ideal gas is heated at constant volume from 25°C to 50°C. Which of the following statements is true about the change in internal energy of the system?
+A sample of helium gas is heated at constant volume.
+Which of the following statements is true about the behavior of the gas?

 CLEP® is a trademark registered by the College Board, which is not affiliated with, and does not endorse, this product.